DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates:
 ### **2020/09/24 - v0.106**
+ * 👏Added mention feature on desktop chat use `@playerName` syntax to include other player's name, player must be online (it is expected you see markup syntax in your input)
  * Fix mobile skip AFK time feature
  * You can now sell and see `AI Core` in player market with `Materials` filter